Over the years, there have been so many different Mustang Colors. That's why LMR has put together in no particular order our Top Mustang Colors ever!

-We at LMR have compiled our list of the Top 13 Mustang Colors.
-Also please keep in mind that these colors are our opinion and the top 13 in our list are in no particular order.
+We at LMR have compiled our list of the Top Mustang Colors.
+Also, please remember that these colors are our opinion and the top selections in our list are in no particular order.

 Next in the grabber family is the Grabber Green.
 This green Mustang shade got the grabber name due to it being very similar to turquoise which gives it a very bright look which “grabs” the attention of anyone it comes in contact with.
 Being featured on the 1969-71 Mustang models, it brought a much needed bright hue to contrast with the many darker and duller colors of the Mustangs of its time.

 The Grabber Orange color came about in 1969 and carried over into 1970.
 This color was also brought back in 2007-09 for the S197 model as well.
 This creamy orange color added a popular addition to the “grabber” color lineup of Grabber Blue and Green at the time.
 Grabber Orange helped pave the way for future Mustang’s paint codes that really stood out from the crowd!

 This shade of Ford’s blue color was last offered in 2021, and everything that is being said about this new color is that it looks almost black with blue metallics embedded deep into the color.
 Not much has been revealed about the characteristics of Antimatter Blue Metallic, but it is definitely one of the more desirable blue colors!

 Mineral Grey is another unique color that Ford put on the Mustang.
 A limited run of only three years, with the final year (2003) being an SVT Cobra-only option, this color is similar to Dark Shadow Grey with more earthy brown tones, and it is a slightly lighter shade in comparison.
 Definitely a favorite color by many!